JuliaPraxis/Naming/guides/NamingGuide.md

   - :ok:  get_direction, get_angle
   - :x:  get_direction, derive_angle

-- Use singular terms for individuals and members of an aggregate
+- Use singular terms for individuals and members of an aggregate<br/>
-- Use collective terms for aggregations and subsumptive grouping
+  Use collective terms for aggregations and subsumptive grouping
   - :ok: currents = [charge/duration for (charge, duration) in zip(charges, durations)]
   - :ok: sorts_of_color
   - :x: current = [charge/duration for (charge, duration) in zip(charges, durations)]